Max Crocombe: Salford City goalkeeper sent off for urinating

 Salford City goalkeeper Max Crocombe was sent off for urinating during his side's 2-1 win at Bradford Park Avenue.

-The 24-year-old was shown red in the 87th minute of the National League North game.
+The 24-year-old New Zealander was shown red in the 87th minute of the National League North game.

+"He was told by the steward twice not to do it and he went ahead and had a pee," said Park Avenue secretary Colin Barker.

+Crocombe later apologised, saying he has been in an "uncomfortable position" and made "an error in judgment".

+A spectator made a formal complaint and the incident was reported to the police.

+Barker added: "He went to the side of the stand as I understand it.
+I didn't actually see it, but the referee definitely sent him off for it because he was alerted to it by his linesman."

-Park Avenue tweeted: "We can confirm that Crocombe has been sent off for urinating during the game.
+During the game, Park Avenue tweeted: "We can confirm that Crocombe has been sent off for urinating during the game.
 We are not joking."

+Former Oxford goalkeeper Crocombe joined Salford in May.
+The club is owned by businessman Peter Lim and five former Manchester United players Ryan Giggs, Gary Neville, Phil Neville, Paul Scholes and Nicky Butt.

+Salford reacted to the dismissal by tweeting: "Red Card!
+Crocombe sees red for something off the ball.
+No one has a clue what has happened."

 Earlier this month Giovanni Liberti was banned for five games for urinating at away fans in a Serie D game.